 CMS’s guidance provides two ways to make this determination, actuarially or through a simplified determination.

 Prescription drug coverage is creditable if the actuarial value of the coverage equals or exceeds the actuarial value of standard Medicare Part D prescription drug coverage.
-In general, this is determined by measuring whether the expected amount of paid claims under the employer’s drug program is at least as much as what is expected under the standard Part D program.
+In general, this is determined by measuring whether the expected total of paid claims under the employer’s drug program is at least as much as what is expected under the standard Part D program.
 This can be determined through an actuarial equivalency test, which generally requires the hiring of an actuary to perform.

-Most entities will be permitted to use the simplified determination of creditable coverage status to annually determine whether coverage is creditable or not.
+Some plans will be permitted to use the simplified determination of creditable coverage status to annually determine whether coverage is creditable or not.

 A prescription drug plan is deemed to be creditable if: